 Event 4: Empowering LGBTQ+ people to succeed

-In this event we discuss LGBTQ+ experiences such as inclusion challenges and career progression.
+In this event we discussed LGBTQ+ experiences such as inclusion challenges and career progression.

 When: Tuesday 22 June at 11am